-1. Use a separate AMT Form 1118 for each separate limitation income category specified at the top of Form 1118.
+1. Complete a separate AMT Form 1118 (Rev. January 1999) for each separate limitation category specified at the top of Form 1118.
 Include as a separate limitation category dividends received from a corporation that qualifies for the possessions tax credit if the dividends-received deduction for those dividends is disallowed under the ACE rules.